gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/vline.md

 A vertical line emits no events.

 ## Methods
-A vertical line emits no aditional methods.
+A vertical line has no aditional methods.

 ## Key association
 A vertical line does not receive any input and as such it has no key associated with it.

 ## Example

-The following code creates a window with a vertical line that contains the text `Hello world !`.
+The following code creates a window with a vertical line.
 ```rs
 use appcui::prelude::*;